pathak22/context-encoder/README.md

 [Project Website](http://cs.berkeley.edu/~pathak/context_encoder/)<br/>
 RECENT: Checkout brand new [Imagenet Results](https://people.eecs.berkeley.edu/~pathak/context_encoder/#extraResults) !!

 This is the training code for our CVPR 2016 paper on Context Encoders for learning deep feature representation in an unsupervised manner by image inpainting.
+Context Encoders are trained jointly with reconstruction and adversarial loss.
+This repo contains quick demo, training/testing code for center region inpainting and training/testing code for arbitray random region inpainting.
 This code is adapted from an initial fork of [Soumith's DCGAN](https://github.com/soumith/dcgan.torch) implementation.
 Scroll down to try out a quick demo or train your own inpainting models!

 If you find Context Encoders useful in your research, please cite: